 Clinical Diabetes Instructions for Authors

-Updated on 27 May 2015.
+Updated on 29 October 2015.

 The mission of Clinical Diabetes is to provide primary care providers and all clinicians involved in the care of people with diabetes with information on advances and state-of-the-art care for people with diabetes.
 Clinical Diabetes is also a forum for discussing diabetes-related problems in practice, medical-legal issues, case studies, digests of recent research, and patient education materials.
 All submissions to Clinical Diabetes will be reviewed by the editorial team and considered for publication if they contain information that would be helpful to the journal's readership.
 All articles, whether invited or submitted, should be written with general practice, family practice, or internal medicine providers in mind as the main audience

 EDITORIAL OFFICE CONTACT INFORMATION